 The culture of the fukubukuro has changed as they’ve gained popularity.
 These bags still come out on New Year’s but some bags come out as early as Christmas.
 Many of the first to come out are the makeup themed ones, with bags that contained items like lip gloss, eye shadow, foundation, eyeliner, and mascara.

 The fukubukuro becomes more and more common for some stores to reveal beforehand a part, or sometimes even the entirety of the content inside the bag.
-If this is clearly reducing the surprise aspect of the event, it allows customers to not be fully disappointed, which can happen quite regularly with this kind of mystery shopping event.
+If this is clearly reducing the surprise aspect of the event, it allows customers not to be fully disappointed, which can happen quite regularly with this kind of mystery shopping event.

 Another thing that has become popular about fukubukuro in the last few years is filming the reveal.
 There are several YouTube videos of people revealing the contents of their lucky bags.
-These have the same feeling as a haul video but are specifically centered on lucky bags, which means that the reviewer himself doesn't know what to expect.
+These have the same feeling as a haul video but are centered explicitly on lucky bags, which means that the reviewer himself doesn't know what to expect.
 Most people will pull one item at a time out of the bag, commenting on if it’s a good item or not.

 Related Articles